AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 Smart crop for video–an optional feature available in Video Profiles– is a tool that uses the power of artificial intelligence in Adobe Sensei to automatically detect and crop the focal point in any adaptive video or progressive video that you have uploaded, regardless of size.
 See [About using smart crop in video profiles](../assets/video-profiles.md).

 ### Experience Manager Forms {#aem-forms-previous-service-packs}

+#### Support for [!DNL Azul Zulu OpenJDK] (6.5.9.0) {#support-azul-zulu}

+You can now develop and operate applications with [!DNL Azul Zulu] builds of [!DNL OpenJDK] for [!DNL Experience Manager Forms] on OSGi deployments.
+For more information, see [Experience Manager 6.5 Service Pack 9 Release Notes](sp-release-notes.md) and [Technical Requirements](../sites-deploying/technical-requirements.md).

+#### Ability to send a notification email to a group using [!UICONTROL Assign Task] (6.5.9.0) {#group-notification-email}

+You can now send a notification email to a group email address using the Assign Task workflow step.

+#### Ability to retrieve an Interactive Communication draft after modifying the source Interactive Communication (6.5.9.0) {#retrieve-draft-after-source-modifications}

+You can now retrieve an interactive communication saved as a draft after you make changes to the source Interactive Communication.

+#### Set custom domain name for loading, rendering, and validating the reCAPTCHA service (6.5.9.0) {#set-custom-domain-name-recaptcha}

+reCAPTCHA service uses `https://www.recaptcha.net/` as the default domain.
+You can now modify the settings to set `https://www.google.com/` or any custom domain name for loading, rendering, and validating the reCAPTCHA service.

+#### Input data enhancements for [!UICONTROL Invoke Form Data Model Service] workflow step (6.5.9.0) {#input-data-enhancements-fdm}

+When you select a form data model and a service in [!UICONTROL Invoke Form Data Model Service] workflow step, you specify service arguments for input data.

+If you select [!UICONTROL Relative to Payload] option to attach a file as a service argument, you can now specify the folder path that contains the file instead of the actual file name.
+Defining the folder name, instead of the file attachment name, enables you to reuse workflow models.
+You do not limit the workflow model to a single file attachment name.

+#### Ability to use multiple master pages in a Document of Record template (6.5.9.0) {#use-multiple-master-pages-dor-template}

+You can now use multiple master pages in a Document of Record template.
+As a result, you can now have different header, footer, fonts, logo information on the title page and other pages of the template.

+#### Support page breaks in Document of Record (6.5.9.0) {#support-page-breaks-dor}

+You can now add page breaks to a Document of Record.
+As a result, if a panel breaks within pages, you can add a page break to move the panel to a new page in a Document of Record.

 #### Show or hide CAPTCHA component in an adaptive form based on rules (6.5.8.0) {#show-hide-captcha}